Multiple Testing of Local Extrema for Detection of Change Points: The multiple testing scheme

 Suppose we observe $y(t)$ with $J$ jumps defined by \eqref{eq:signal+noise} in the line of length $L$ centered at the origin, denoted by $U(L)=(-L/2,L/2)$.
-The following is a version of the STEM algorithm of \citet{Schwartzman:2011} and \citet{CS:2014b} for detecting change points.
+The following dSTEM (differential Smoothing and TEsting of Maxima/Minima) is a modified version of the STEM algorithm of \citet{schwartzman2011multiple} and \citet{cheng2017multiple} for detecting change points.